MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/booking-status.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-Whether your organization is operating in Centralized or Decentralized mode, there are 4 booking statuses available in Project Operations: Hard, Soft, Proposed and Canceled.
-Booking statuses are defined or updated during the booking process, are most commonly  established in three different ways:
+Whether your organization is operating in **Centralized** or **Decentralized** mode, there are four booking statuses available in Microsoft Dynamics 365 Project Operations: Hard, Soft, Proposed, and Canceled.
+Booking statuses are defined or updated during the booking process, and are most commonly established in three different ways:

--	Book from the team member grid
+-	Book from the team member grid.
--	Book from the schedule board or schedule assistant
+-	Book from the schedule board or schedule assistant.
--	Book from the Project form
+-	Book from the Project form.

-Details about each of these options is described in [Booking to a Project session](/dynamics365/project-operations/resource-management/book-project).
+For more information about each of these options, see [Book to a Project](/dynamics365/project-operations/resource-management/book-project).

-You can use the functionality provided in Universal Resource Scheduling for Dynamics 365 Field Service to set up booking statuses for your organization.
+You can use the functionality provided in **Universal Resource Scheduling** for Microsoft Dynamics 365 Field Service to set up booking statuses for your organization.
 For information on how to complete this set up, see [Set up booking statuses](/dynamics365/field-service/set-up-booking-statuses).

-## Hard Booking
+## Hard booking

-This booking status is used when the Resource Manager or the Project Manager wants to firmly allocate and reserve a resource to a Project.
-The resource is automatically added to the Project’s Team Member list and the resource’s capacity is consumed by the amount of time allocated to the project.
+The hard booking status is used when the Resource manager or the Project manager wants to firmly allocate and reserve a resource to a Project.
+The resource is automatically added to the Project’s team member list, and the resource’s capacity is consumed by the amount of time allocated to the project.

-## Soft Booking
+## Soft booking

-There are times when it's necessary to reserve a resource for a specific project but still allows it to be visible as allocatable to other projects while a decision about that specific booking allocation is taken.
-When Soft Booking, the resource’s capacity is not consumed and it's still seen as available to be allocated to other projects but the resource is added to the Project Team.
+Use the soft booking status when you need to reserve a resource for a specific project, but want keep their status as allocatable to other projects until you make a final decision about that specific booking allocation.
+When using soft booking, the resource’s capacity isn't consumed, and is available to other projects, but the resource is added to the project team.

-## Proposed Booking
+## Proposed booking

-When operating in Centralized mode, Project Managers request resources with specific characteristics to Resource Manager and the Resource Manager, in turn, propose resources to that request using Proposed Booking.
-While a decision about that proposal is not taken, the resource’s capacity is not consumed, and the proposed resource is not added to the Project Team.
+When operating in **Centralized** mode, project managers request resources with specific characteristics and the resource manager proposes resources to that request using proposed booking.
+Until a final decision about that proposal is made, the resource’s capacity isn't consumed, and the proposed resource isn't added to the project team.

-## Canceling a Booking
+## Canceling a booking

-At any point in time, all Booking statuses can be Canceled.
-Canceling a booking frees Resource’s capacity allocated time but doesn’t remove the resource from the Project’s Team Member grid.
+At any point in time, all Booking statuses can be canceled.
+Canceling a booking frees capacity allocated time for resources, but doesn’t remove them from the project’s **Team member** grid.

-## Resource Requirement Types
+## Resource requirement types

 Due to Project Operations technical design, Bookings must always be performed against a resource requirement.
-The process to generate a resource requirement is available in the project’s Team Member Grid and can be for a Generic Resource or for a Named Resource.
+The process to generate a resource requirement is available in the project’s **Team member** grid and can be for a **Generic resource** or for a **Named resource**.

-When there is the need to book a resource directly to a project but there isn’t any specific request to that need (for example, when a Resource Manager or a Project Manager wants to allocate a resource to a project prior to have an Resource requirement)  it's possible to book the resource against the project requirement (known as Primary requirement, which is automatically created when a project is created).
+When there's the need to book a resource directly to a project, but there isn’t any specific request to that need (for example, when a resource manager or a project manager wants to allocate a resource to a project prior to having a resource requirement)  it's possible to book the resource against the project requirement (known as Primary requirement, which is automatically created when a project is created).

-## Change Booking Statuses
+## Change booking statuses

-As projects naturally evolves, so do the Bookings – and the Bookings statuses must reflect these changes.
-There are three ways Booking statuses can be updated:
+As projects naturally evolve, so do the bookings – and the bookings statuses must reflect these changes.
+There are three ways booking statuses can be updated:

--	in the Schedule Board, right-clicking in a specific Booking
+-	In the Schedule Board, right-clicking in a specific Booking.
--	in the Maintain Bookings option, available when a Resource is highlighted in the Team Member grid
+-	In the Maintain Bookings option, available when a Resource is highlighted in the Team Member grid.
--	in the Resource Request cycle process – see [Booking to a Project session](/dynamics365/project-operations/resource-management/book-project) in Centralized resource booking
+-	In the Resource Request cycle process – see [Booking to a Project session](/dynamics365/project-operations/resource-management/book-project) in Centralized resource booking.

 The following table describes the possible booking statuses changes and some typical situations when these changes are applicable: